What Is Obamacare?

 AFFORDABLE CARE ACT SUBSIDIES FOR INDIVIDUALS AND COMPANIES

-One of the most noticeable things that the act has done is offer subsidies for individuals or families who are looking to purchase insurance to make it more affordable for them.
-Through the marketplace, you can evaluate what insurance plans that they offer, as well as see if you qualify for a subsidy, which will come in the form of a tax break or a refund.
+The Affordable Care Act offers provides subsidies for individuals and families, which means more Americans can afford to purchase health insurance.
+Through the marketplace, you can evaluate a variety of insurance plans what insurance plans, and see if you qualify for a subsidy, which will come in the form of a tax break or a refund.
 Premiums are based on a sliding scale, depending upon your income.
 Companies can also receive subsidies or tax breaks.
 For small companies who have 50 or fewer full-time employees who make an average of under $50,000 a year, the SHOP or Small Business Health Options Program was started.
 This gives a small business the opportunity to purchase a group health plan and see if they qualify for tax credits to help them absorb some of the costs of health insurance.
 Larger companies with less than 100 full-time employees will be able to take advantage of the SHOP in 2016.